null2/circular-migration-plot/README.md

 License
 -------
 Copyright (c) 2014 null2 GmbH Berlin
-Licensed under the MIT license.
+This work as well as the sample data is licensed under a [Creative Commons Attribution-NonCommercial 3.0 Unported License](http://creativecommons.org/licenses/by-nc/3.0/).